Last updated on July 2nd, 2023

 There are also hot springs, covered and under the open sky.
 They keep their water pretty hot up to 36°C and no colder than 32°C on coldest days.

 Holidays in Slovakia in winter, particularly in January, are suitable for those budget travelers who prefer skiing, hot springs, and snow-related activities.
-Slovakia is a fantastic alternative to pricey Austria, Italy, Germany, France, and Switzerland.
+Slovakia is a fantastic alternative to pricey Austria, Italy, southern Germany, France, and Switzerland.
 This is why, often in the Tatras, you can meet travelers from all these countries who come here to ski.

 The High Tatras have high-quality slopes, snowboard parks, ski schools for children and adults, snow tubing, skating rinks, entertainment centers, and beautiful ski resorts.
 Even the nearby Polish Zakopane area is a bit more expensive.
 During a trip to this fascinating country, every vacationer can enjoy a fabulous atmosphere surrounded by mountains, centuries-old forests, and magnificent castles.